MicrosoftDocs/powerbi-docs/powerbi-docs/create-reports/service-dashboard-create.md

    ![Screenshot of a Power BI dashboard with the visualizations from this article.](media/service-dashboard-create/power-bi-dashboard.png)

 ## Next steps
-Congratulations on creating your first dashboard!
+Congratulations on creating your first dashboard.
 Now that you have a dashboard, there's much more you can do with it.
-Start exploring on your own, or follow one of the suggested articles below:
+Start exploring on your own, or see one of the following articles:

 * [Resize and move tiles](service-dashboard-edit-tile.md)
 * [All about dashboard tiles](service-dashboard-tiles.md)